Distortion-Aware Brushing for Reliable Cluster Analysis in Multidimensional Projections: Abstract

 \section{Abstract}

-Brushing is an everyday interaction in 2D scatterplots, which allows users to select and filter data points within a continuous, enclosed region and conduct further analysis on the points.
-However, such conventional brushing cannot be directly applied to Multidimensional Projections (MDP), as they hardly escape from False and Missing Neighbors distortions that make the relative positions of the points unreliable.
-To alleviate this problem, we introduce \textit{\brush}, a novel brushing technique for MDP.
-While users perform brushing, \brush resolves distortions around currently brushed points by dynamically relocating points in the projection; the points whose data are close to the brushed data in the multidimensional (MD) space go near the corresponding brushed points in the projection, and the opposites move away.
-Hence, users can overcome distortions and readily extract out clustered data in the MD space using the technique.
-We demonstrate the effectiveness and applicability of \brush through usage scenarios with two datasets.Finally, by conducting user studies with 30 participants, we verified that \brush significantly outperforms previous brushing techniques in precisely separating clusters in the MD space, and works robustly regardless of the types or the amount of distortions in MDP.
+Brushing is a common interaction technique in 2D scatterplots, allowing users to select clustered points within a continuous, enclosed region for further analysis or filtering.
+However, applying conventional brushing to 2D representations of multidimensional (MD) data, i.e., Multidimensional Projections (MDPs), can lead to unreliable cluster analysis due to MDP-induced distortions that inaccurately represent the cluster structure of the original MD data.
+To alleviate this problem, we introduce a novel brushing technique for MDPs called \textit{\brush}.
+As users perform brushing, \brush correct distortions around the currently brushed points by dynamically relocating points in the projection, pulling data points close to the brushed points in MD space while pushing distant ones apart.
+This dynamic adjustment helps users brush MD clusters more accurately, leading to more reliable cluster analysis.
+Our user studies with 24 participants show that \brush significantly outperforms previous brushing techniques for MDPs in accurately separating clusters in the MD space and remains robust against distortions.
+We further demonstrate the effectiveness of our technique through two use cases: (1) conducting cluster analysis of geospatial data and (2) interactively labeling MD clusters.

 }

 \IEEEdisplaynontitleabstractindextext